Tonyslogic/tout-compare/README.md

 Panels ane Wp speak for themselves.
 You can add up to two strings here.
 If your inverter has two inputs, check 'Dedicated MPPT' so the strings are added together (as opposed to picking the best for any given 5 minute interval)

-Simulating is as simple as pressing the 'Simulate' button, providing a start date and length (from within the avaialble data).
+Simulating is as simple as pressing the 'Simulate' button, providing a start date and length (from within the available data).

 ![Simulation input](./docs/SimInput.png)